bongbong-com/modl-panel/MINECRAFT_SYNC_GUIDE.md

 3. **Receiving punishment updates** and applying them on the server
 4. **Acknowledging punishment execution** back to the panel

+**Important**: Punishments are not considered "started" until your server acknowledges their execution.
+This prevents expiry countdowns from beginning before the punishment is actually applied, and implements a stacking system where only the oldest unstarted ban and mute are sent to avoid overwhelming the server.

 ## API Endpoints

 ### 1. Sync Endpoint (Called every 5 seconds)